Shadow Priest DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.2.5

 The following is currently perceived to be the best combo, but it can be somewhat hard to get because you cannot obtain this trait combo from raids.
 It relies on gambling with your Titan Residuum, or saving up a large amount to get a specific piece.

-An alternative build (which can be obtained entirely from the Battle of Dazar'alor raid) consists of using 3x Chorus of Insanity, 2x Spiteful Apparitions and 1x Whispers of the Damned.
-This is also a solid build, but will be noticeably worse for fights that favour multi-dotting, due to how strong Spiteful Apparitions is in those situations.
+An alternative build consists of using 3x Spiteful Apparitions, 2x Chorus of Insanity, and 1x Whispers of the Damned.
+This is also a solid build, but is not as common of a setup due to easily obtainable pieces from the Eternal Palace.

 When using the Thought Harvester and Searing Dialogue combo, your rotation changes fairly significantly.
 The below always assumes that you only use one Thought Harvester trait, as the most important part of the trait (the proc that increases your Mind Sear damage by 150%) does not scale with having multiple Thought Harvester traits.
 Below we will explain how the rotation is affected, both in single-target and multi-target situations, depending on the amount of Searing Dialogue you are using.